-My students' supply list have been handed out, mailed out, and posted on our school website for the last six weeks.
-The list includes pencils, papers, markers, colored pencils, and all of the normal necessities needed throughout the year.
-Now that they are all set, it is time for me to start putting together my yearly list of things I just can't do without, what I like to call “my survival list!”
+My students’ supply list has been handed out, mailed, and posted on our school website for the last six weeks.
+The list includes pencils, papers, markers, colored pencils, and all of the other typical necessities needed throughout the year.
+Now that they are all set, it is time for me to start putting together my yearly list of things I can’t do without, what I like to call “my survival kit!”

-We all have the basic supply list of pens, paper, paper clips, staplers, etc... but those items are not the “supplies” I need to start gathering.
-I am referring to the special teacher supply list need to survive the school year.
+We all have the basic supply list of pens, paper, paper clips, staplers, and more, but those items are not the “supplies” I need to start gathering.
+I am referring to the special teacher supply list needed to survive the school year.

 Over the years, I have come to realize that my second home is my classroom.
 As much as I hate to admit it, if I had a bed there, I would probably sleep there most nights!
-I have discovered many times the need for items on my list and couldn't have survived those after school meetings, parent/student conferences, open houses, or all other after school functions without these supplies.
+I have discovered many times the need for items on my list without which I couldn’t have survived those after school meetings, parent/student conferences, open houses, or all other after-school functions.
 They are really that vital!

-My kit (if you want to call it that) is broken down into categories or sections.
-These categories include tools, toiletries, medicines, snacks, entertainment, cleaners, and miscellaneous (you know those items you just never know if you will need).
-Over the summer I will purchase from dollar stores, pharmacies, or Wal-Mart (catching all the great sales) until my kit is complete.
-Everything from lipstick to duct tape is included.
+My kit is broken down into categories or sections.
+These categories include tools, toiletries, medicines, snacks, entertainment, cleaners, and miscellaneous.
+Over the summer I will purchase from dollar stores, pharmacies, or Wal-Mart until my kit is complete.

 Another plastic container or zipper bag is used to keep items such as: